 Trader Joe’s Vanilla Soy Creamer, Silk Soy Creamer (both Original and Vanilla), Califia Farms Almondmilk Creamer, Wildwood Organic Soymilk Creamer, Starbucks Non-Dairy Creamers

-Miyoko’s Vegan Butter, Earth Balance Original
+Miyoko’s Vegan Butter, Earth Balance Original (Or you could make your own butter!
+Find out how here.)

 Condiments & Sauces